 The long-term expected rate of return on plan assets is reviewed as part of the actuarial five-year experience study.
-The most recent study covers fiscal years 2010 through 2015, and was adopted by the Board on April 21, 2016.
+The most recent study covers fiscal years 2015 through 2020, and was adopted by the Board in 2021.
 Several factors are considered in evaluating the long-term rate of return assumption including long-term historical data, estimates inherent in current market data, and a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return were developed by the investment consultant for each major asset class.
-These ranges were combined to produce the long-term expected rate of return, 7.50 percent, by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
+These ranges were combined to produce the long-term expected rate of return, 7.00 percent, by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
 The capital market assumptions developed by the investment consultant are intended for use over a 10-year horizon and may not be useful in setting the long-term rate of return for funding pension plans which covers a longer timeframe.

 The assumption is intended to be a long-term assumption and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years.

-The target asset allocation and best estimates of arithmetic real rates of return for each major asset class, as used in the June 30, 2015 five-year experience study, are summarized as follows:
+The target asset allocation and best estimates of arithmetic real rates of return for each major asset class, as used in the June 30, 2020 five-year experience study, are summarized as follows:

-Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Cash 1.00 % 0.50 %

-US Stocks 22.50 4.75

-Non-US Stocks 22.50 7.00

-Fixed Income 19.00 1.50

-Private Equity 10.00 8.00

-Real Assets 15.00 5.00

-Multi-Asset Strategies 10.00 3.00

-Total 100.00 %
+Asset Class Target Allocation Long-Term Expected Real Rate of Return Cash 2.00 % (0.33) % US Equity Non-US Equity Developed 24.75 13.50 5.72 6.55 Non-US Equity Emerging Fixed Income/Global Bonds 6.75 5 19.00 8.54 1.14 Private Equity Real Estate/Real Assets 11.00 16.00 10.03 5.41 Multi-Asset Strategies 4.00 3.47 Private Debt/Private Cre dit 3.00 5.28 Total 100.00 %

-Discount Rate The discount rate used to measure the total OPEB liability at June 30, 2018 was 3.70 percent.
-The discount rate used to measure total OPEB liability prior to June 30, 2018 was 3.63 percent.
-The projection of cash flows used to determine the discount rate assumed that contributions will be made from members and the System at the state statute contribution rate of 2.00 percent of projected covered employee payroll each year, which includes a 1.50 percent payroll surcharge and 0.50 percent of contributions from the basic benefits plan.
-Based on these assumptions, the OPEB plan's fiduciary net position was projected to become insufficient to make future benefit payments during the fiscal year ending June 30, 2025.
-Therefore, the long-term expected rate of return on OPEB plan assets was used to present value the projected benefit payments through the fiscal year ending June 30, 2024 and the Fidelity General Obligation 20-year Municipal Bond Index rate of 3.62 percent, as of June 30, 2018 (i.e. municipal bond rate), was used to present value the projected benefit payments for the remaining years in the projection.
-The total present value of projected benefit payments from all years was then used to determine the single rate of return that was used as the discount rate.
-The projection of future benefit payments for all current plan members was until the benefit payments ran out.
+Discount Rate The discount rate used to measure the total OPEB liability at June 30, 2021 was 2.27 percent.
+The discount rate used to measure total OPEB liability prior to June 30, 2021 was 2.63 percent.
+The projection of cash flows used to determine the discount rate assumed that contributions will be made from members and the System at the state statute contribution rate of 1.50 percent of projected covered employee payroll each year, which includes a 1.50 percent payroll surcharge and no contributions from the basic benefits plan.
+Based on these assumptions, the OPEB plan's fiduciary net position was projected to become insufficient to make future benefit payments of current System members by SERS actuaries.
+The Municipal Bond Index Rate is used in the determination for the SEIR for both the June 30, 2020 and the June 30, 2021 total OPEB liability.
+The Municipal Bond Index rate is the single rate that will generate a present value of benefit payments equal to the sum of the present value determined by the long-term expected rate of return, and the present value determined by discounting those benefits after the date of depletion.
+The Municipal Bond Index rate is 1.92% at June 30, 2021 and 2.45% at June 30, 2020.